BRATTLEBORO -- A West Townshend man could serve up to 15 years in prison for shooting his daughter's boyfriend during a fight last year.

 She told him to stay away from the Townshend home.

 But later that night, police said Tetreault walked through the back door of that home while his wife, daughter and McGuiness watched television.
-Court documents state Tetreault was holding a Ruger MK II .22 semi-automatic pistol and asked, "Who wants to get shot
+Court documents state Tetreault was holding a Ruger MK II .22 semi-automatic pistol and asked, "Who wants to get shot first?"

 A struggle ensued, and McGuiness was shot.
 Police said he suffered a facial laceration, a broken jaw and "holes" in the front and back of his left shoulder that were consistent with a gunshot wound.